-The fruit for this wine comes from old vines, all from the Côte de Nuits, which ensures that the quality of the blend is far higher than that of a standard Bourgogne.
+The fruit for this wine comes from old vines, mostly from the Côte de Nuits, which ensures that the quality of the blend is far higher than that of a standard Bourgogne.
 The vineyard management here is stringent and uses specific techniques to control yields, guaranteeing good concentration of flavours in the grapes.
 These techniques include debudding, cluster thinning, little or no use of fertiliser and environmentally-friendly vine protection.

 What had promised to be a very generous vintage, turned out to be an extremely difficult year for Burgundy, with terrible bouts of hail, frost and mildew.
 Yields were very low due to the complicated weather patterns throughout the year.
 The harvest ended on a high note with a warm, dry and sunny July through to October.
 This spell of consistently good weather salvaged the vintage.